Reubin Askew: Legislative career

 In 1956, Askew was elected Assistant County Solicitor of Escambia County, Florida, as a Democrat.
 In 1958, he was elected to the Florida House of Representatives, representing Escambia County.
-After serving two terms in the House, in 1962 Askew was elected to the Florida Senate from the 2nd district, also representing Escambia.
-He was reelected to a redistricted seat encompassing both Escambia and Santa Rosa counties in 1966, and again in 1967 and 1968.
+After serving two terms in the House, in 1962 Askew was elected to the Florida Senate from the 2nd district, also representing Escambia defeating Philip D. Beall in the primary election.
+He was reelected to a redistricted seat encompassing both Escambia and Santa Rosa counties in 1966, and again in 1967 and 1968 being unopposed in 1968.

 From 1969 to 1970, he served as president pro tempore of the Senate.
 In 1971 he received the Legion of Honor from the International Supreme Council of the Order of DeMolay.

 Askew emerged as a progressive lawmaker: he supported reapportionment in the state legislature in order to recognize changes in population distribution and increase representation for urban counties, which had a higher population than rural ones.
 The state houses had been apportioned by geographic county, resulting in inequities that did not represent current state conditions.
 Urban areas were underrepresented in the legislature.
 As was typical of many states, rural legislators had resisted reapportionment in order to retain power.

-Askew had opposed legal racial segregation and the continuing disenfranchisement of black voters.
+Askew opposed legal racial segregation and the continuing disenfranchisement of black voters.
 They had been disenfranchised since the turn of the century, when Florida had passed a new constitution with provisions for voter registration and elections that effectively blocked blacks from the polls.
 Passage of the Voting Rights Act of 1965 authorized the federal government to exercise oversight over jurisdictions in which classes of voters were historically underrepresented in voter rolls and voting patterns; African Americans were helped to re-enter the political system.